 Interested in making high school grammar resources meaningful?
 Discussing grammar and language with high school students can create memorable lessons.

-A little over a week ago, I wrote about middle school resources, with an emphasis on grammar.
+In my post middle school resources, we discuss middle school language standards with an emphasis on grammar.
 High school grammar resources have some similarities.
 Let me explain my thoughts on why.

 Almost all high school students need a review in various ways.
 (I typically give a grammar diagnostic so that I’m not repeating concepts they already know.)
 Secondly, the age groups differ in their approach to learning.
 Even if you teach the concept to middle schoolers, your resources for high schoolers will need a different presentation.